NHSDigital/record-a-vaccination-guidance/app/drop-in-sessions.md

 <br>
 <br>

-If you have any questions after watching the video, you can [sign up for a drop-in session with our team](https://future.nhs.uk/vaccsandscreening/viewCalendar?cid=1351409&viewDate=20260320&eid=10708678).
+If you have any questions after watching the video, [sign up for a drop-in session with our team](https://future.nhs.uk/vaccsandscreening/viewCalendar?cid=1351409&viewDate=20260320&eid=10708678).